 As we think about how to reduce our waste and be more thoughtful about our purchases, we should reflect a bit more on how our parents and grandparents live.
 It doesn’t make sense to “go back in time” for everything (and that’s not realistic), but they can probably offer us a good bit of zero waste inspiration.

 I’d love to hear the ways your grandparents inspire low waste living.
 Did they have any favorite recipes, tools, habits, or practices that we should all bring back into our routines?
 Share them in the comments!

 If You Like Homemade Applesauce, You Might Also Like

 - 5-7 cups water

 Saute apples on medium heat, stirring occasionally.
 Add water periodically so it does not get dry.
-Continue stirring and adding water until sauce has reached desired consistency.
+Continue stirring and adding water until the sauce has reached the desired consistency.

 Amount Per Serving: Calories: 47Total Fat: 0gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 0mgSodium: 22mgCarbohydrates: 13gFiber: 2gSugar: 9gProtein: 0g